S2E/s2e-linux-kernel/README.md

 # S2E Linux Source

-This repo contains modified versions of the Linux kernel that are suitable for use with the [S2E](http://s2e.systems) software analysis platform.
-Different kernels with various modifications are available.
+This repository contains modified versions of the Linux kernel enhanced for use with the [S2E](http://s2e.systems) software analysis platform.
+The kernel extensions mainly include tracking process and thread creation/termination as well as signal monitoring (segfaults, etc.).
+The LinuxMonitor/DecreeMonitor plugins capture these events and expose them to other analysis plugins.

-## Prerequisites

-Building a QEMU image suitable for S2E requires the [Packer](https://packer.io) tool.

-## Building an image

-To build a QEMU image using an existing kernel from this repo, simply run `packer build -var 's2e_install=/path/to/s2e/install/dir' $KERNEL.json`, where `$KERNEL` is one of the kernels availale in this repository.

-Some options are configurable, for example setting the username and password.
-Run `packer inspect $KERNEL.json` to view configurable options.

 ## Building the kernel

+This section describes how to build the kernel manually.
+We recommend that you use the appropriate docker scripts in the [guest-images](http://github.com/s2e/guest-images) repository.

 If you just want to build the kernel without building a complete S2E image (e.g. if you want to experiment with kernel changes without rebuilding a new